noelalfaro/cicero/README.md

    - Set up basic Next.js project structure with routing for these views.

 3. **Authentication**
-   - Select an authentication mechanism (e.g., email/password, social, Auth0).
+   - Select an authentication provider, Kinde Auth.
    - Implement secure authentication within the Next.js app.

 **Phase 2: Next.js App Development**

 1. **Develop Static Components**

-   - Develop each route and their components that will contain static data
+   - Develop each route and their components that will contain static data.
-   - Style the components and theme toggle using TailwindCSS
+   - Style the components and theme toggle using TailwindCSS.

 2. **Data Fetching (NBA API)**